tsbohc/zest.nvim/scripts/readme-template.md

 ### features

-- Virtually no startup penalty, <0.1ms
+- Syntactically sweet macros inspired by viml
-- Almost everything is done at compile time using macros
+- Macros that seamlessly integrate lua functions into viml
-- Lazy-loads the fennel compiler on `BufWritePost`
+- Almost everything is done at compile time
-- Automatically recompiles `fnl/` to `lua/`
+- Can be configured to recompile the config on `BufWritePost`

 <b>WIP</b> If you have any feedback or ideas on how to improve zest, please share them with me!
 You can reach me in an issue or at @tsbohc on the [conjure discord](conjure.fun/discord).